Wednesday, December 24, 2008

 1880- As in the previous decade, emphasis remained on the back of the skirt, with fullness gradually rising from behind the knees to just below the waist.
 The fullness over the buttocks was balanced by a fuller, lower bosom, achieved by rigid corseting, creating an S-shaped silhouette.

 Skirts were looped, draped, or tied up in various ways, and worn over matching or contrasting underskirts.
 The polonaise was a revival style based on a fashion of the 1780s, with a fitted, cutaway overdress caught up and draped over an underskirt.
-Long, jacket-like fitted bodices called basques were also popular for daywear.
+Long, jacket-like fitted bodices called basques were also popular for daywe

 Evening gowns were sleeveless and low-necked (except for matrons), and were worn with long over the elbow or shoulder length gloves of fine kid leather or suede.